IGM-202-2225/project-2-JacobHarman33/README.md

 ### Attack Pirates

-Once an ally has found the Player, they group up with the player and other inspired allies to attack the pirates.
+Once an ally has found the Player, they become inspired and start attacking the pirates.

 #### Steering Behaviors

-- Seek - closest pirate
 - Pursue - closest pirate once in range
-- Cohesion - other inspired allies and Player
-- Alignment - other inspired allies and Player
 - StayInBounds

-- Obstacles - _List all obstacle types this state avoids_
+- Obstacles - Asteroids
-- Seperation - Other alliance members, Player
+- Seperation - Other alliance members

 #### State Transistions